 Strong emphasis on practice

 The strength of Swiss vocational training lies in the close link it establishes between theory and practice.
-A large part of this training takes place in-house and the training content is essentially determined by the sectors and professional associations (professional organizations).
+A large part of this training takes place in-house and the training content is essentially determined by the sectors and professional associations (umbrella organizations).
 Thanks to this proximity to the practical aspect of the job, the qualifications acquired during the training correspond to the qualifications required by the world of work.
 Individuals who have earned a vocational training certificate are therefore highly prized on the labor market.

 A profitable investment

 Vocational training relies on companies’ willingness to train apprentices, because they can offer apprenticeship positions for preliminary vocational training and support employees who are developing within the context of higher level vocational training.